CMProductions/platform-screening-tests/techops/README.md

 { "hello": "world" }

 * Web Proxy
-A reverse proxy needs to handle all the requests and send them to the backend application.
+A reverse proxy needs to handle all the requests, and send them to the backend application.

 Requirements for the proxy: